PatrickJCorbett/MSDS-Bootcamp-Hackathon-Breakout3/README.md

 #Gameplan- steps needed to take

-#Step 1 Find the data
+#Step 1 Find the data (Done)
 Data is sourced directly from ourworldindata, located here: https://ourworldindata.org/grapher/total-confirmed-cases-of-covid-19-per-million-people

 #Will clean the data and create visualizations in an R script

 #Step 2.
-Read in data to R
+Read in data to R (Done)

 #Step 3.
-Data exploration to see the structure of the dataset and if there is any cleaning needed
+Data exploration to see the structure of the dataset and if there is any cleaning needed (Done)
   #Thing to check for: whether global is already an entry

 #Step 4.
-Perform any cleaning needed
+Perform any cleaning needed (Done)

 #Step 5.
 First plot- Time series of log scale by country
   #Step 5.1 Filter to the countries we need